Blue Heelers season 4

 The fourth season of the Australian police-drama Blue Heelers premiered on the Seven Network on 10 February 1997 and aired on Tuesday nights at 8:30 PM.
 The 42-episode season concluded 25 November 1997.
+The main cast was the same as the previous season, except without Grant Bowler as Constable Wayne Patterson.
+Like previous seasons, the fourth season was released on DVD as a two part set and as a complete set, both on 6 April 2006.

 Casting

-Main cast for this season consisted of: